gerbiljames/Archipelago-Crystal/worlds/dmc3/docs/en_setup.md

 If for some reason the mod doesn't seem to be connecting despite correct information, try restarting the game.

-Once you are connected, you must go to load and select the save file in the first slot.
-Do not start a new game.

-Then you may start at Mission #1 at any difficulty.
+Then you may start at Mission #1.
 ## 4. Start up DMC3 straight from the exe file

 There is a `steam_appid.txt` file in the zip, put this in the same place as your `dmc3.exe`, this will allow you to start up DMC3 from its EXE and skip the launcher.
 While technically this should be optional, people have reported that the mod acts up without the file.